 A little bit of that food won’t hurt, right?
 WRONG.

 “So a little bit does hurt a child that has an allergy that’s severe.
-We didn’t know the child’s allergy was that severe.
-It comes out of the blue sometimes but it is a major concern and all we can do is really try to educate the wider community.“
+[Perhaps] we didn’t know the child’s allergy was that severe – it comes out of the blue sometimes.
+But it is a major concern and all we can do is really try to educate the wider community.“

 Start early, but not too early

 Should we steer our babies away from foods that are likely allergy suspects?
 Heidi says absolutely not.